6 Ways to Fix SSD Reports Wrong Size in Windows 11/10

 Step 6: Check the size under "Virtual memory" and click the "Change" button.

-Step 8: Select the "Custom size" option and insert the initial size and maximum size of your SSD.
+Step 8: To set a custom size for your SSD, select the "Custom size" option and specify the initial size and maximum size of your SSD.

 Step 9: Click "Set" then "OK" and reboot your computer.